-Today, (ITSM) is the other area of IT management most often associated with ITOM.
-This is the result of the evolution and maturation of IT management, among businesses that both use and sell IT solutions.
+Today, ITSM is the other area of IT management that is most often associated with ITOM.
+This is the result of the evolution of IT management, among businesses that both use and sell IT solutions.
 As IT environments and management solutions became more complex and sophisticated, business IT teams began to implement ITSM solutions.
 Over time, those solutions gained features that enabled basic, then more comprehensive management of IT operations.

-ITSM and ITOM are inextricably intertwined, and have important differences as well.
-ITSM is focused on development, delivery, and management of services.
-ITOM is more about management of the processes that enable creation of those services are managed.
+ITSM and ITOM are inextricably intertwined and have important differences as well.
+ITSM is focused on the development, delivery, and management of IT services.
+ITOM is more about the management of the processes that enable and govern those services.
 Put another way, one can think of the “OM” in “ITOM” as short for “outcomes and metrics.”
 Effective ITOM seeks to optimize operational processes to achieve outcomes and meet or exceed metrics deemed important to the business.

 Every business is increasingly reliant upon available, reliable, secure, highly performant IT to do business.
 The ability to deliver “business-class” IT is directly and completely reliant on the ability of an IT team to manage its operations effectively.
 Specifically, that team must be able to identify, prioritize, effectively execute, and manage the processes that drive operational tasks and activities.
 Effective ITOM processes and solutions enable IT teams to achieve those goals efficiently and consistently.